A Little Boogie Woogie in the Back of My Mind

-"A Little Boogie Woogie in the Back of My Mind" is a song by English glam rock singer Gary Glitter, released in June 1977 as a single from his album Silver Star.
+"A Little Boogie Woogie in the Back of My Mind" is a song by the English glam rock singer Gary Glitter, released in June 1977 as a single from his album Silver Star.
 Glitter declared himself bankrupt in 1977 after this single and "It Takes All Night Long", both Top 40 hits, failed to improve his financial situation.

 Charts

 Shakin' Stevens version

 In 1987, Welsh singer Shakin' Stevens covered the song for his album Let's Boogie.
 It was more successful than the original, peaking at number 12 on the UK Singles Chart.